codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/service-accounts.md

 A service account is an identity that provides automated processes, applications, and services with the necessary permissions to interact securely with your infrastructure.
 Unlike user accounts, service accounts are not tied to a specific individual.
 Instead, they are used to manage access and permissions programmatically, ensuring secure and efficient operations within your environment.

 Coderfesh supports creating service accounts and assigning them to teams.
+See [Create service accounts](#create-service-accounts).
-In addition, each service account can hold any number of API keys
+Each service account can hold multiple API keys, making it easy to manage access for different purposes.
+See [Generate API keys for service accounts](#generate-api-keys-for-service-accounts).

+## Key features of service accounts

+* Team assignment
+  Service accounts are assigned to teams instead of individual users, removing any tie-in with a specific user and complying with RBAC (Role-Based Access Control) for CI pipelines.

+* Multiple API keys
+  A single service account can have multiple API keys, each defined with specific scopes, providing fine-grained access control.

+* Non-login accounts
+  Service accounts cannot be used to log in to Codefresh, and are also not included in the collaborator count.

 Create a shared account not connected to a specific user in the orgnaization The shared service user account is not connected to